How to Determine the Value of Your Home in 8 Easy Steps

 Home values can be different from neighborhood to neighborhood, or even from block to block, so reviewing recent sales of comparable homes (known as “comps” in the real estate industry) in your area can help you assess your own home’s value.

-Finding and analyzing comps on your own isn’t going to give you a fully accurate picture, nor will it provide information on current housing market trends, but it can be a good tool for determining a home’s value.
+Finding and analyzing comps on your own isn’t going to give you a fully accurate picture, nor will it provide information on current housing market trends, but it can be a good tool for helping to determine a home’s value.

 Step 6: Talk to a real estate agent